sourcecred/docs/docs/beta/plugins/discourse.md

 - **Reply to**:

-A reply to edge connects a post to the post it is replying to.
+A reply-to edge connects a post to the post it is replying to.

 The Discourse plugin creates the following kinds of edges (connections between nodes)